dgebert/dg-core-microservice-sample/README.md

 ### 3. Download solution or clone repo

 ### 4. Publish `db.sqldatabase` project to a SQL Server instance.
+- This will create database and tables from scripts in project
-You will need to change the connection string in these projects:  `dg.api` and `dg.api.integrationtest`.
+>Note: You will need to change the connection string in these projects:  `dg.api` and `dg.api.integrationtest`.

 ### 5. Run all unit and integration tests within the `test` folder.